Skip to main content

 Eric Choi

-Eric is a first-year Ph.D. student in Philosophy.
+Eric is a second-year Ph.D. student in Philosophy.
 Before coming to UNC, he received a BA in computer science and philosophy from Brown University.
 His primary research interests include moral philosophy, epistemology, and broadly speaking, normativity.

 Ava Geenen